How To Be A Good Director. Tips & Advice.

 Director.
-The title is synonymous with indispensability in our minds when on the subject of film.
+The title is synonymous with indispensability when discussing film.
 Next to actors, directors are the most famous film personalities because it’s widely accepted that a film is 100% their vision from stem to stern.

-We immediately think of moods, tones, genres, and styles when someone utters these names.
+When someone utters these names, we immediately think of moods, tones, genres, and styles.
 We attach meaning to them because we’ve come to expect a specific quality of film from the men and women behind these names.

 Part 1: The Performance